beckn/protocol-specifications/GOVERNANCE.md

 All new features have a lifecycle starting from a proposal to a protocol standard.
 All new features to the specification must start with a status as “proposed”.
 Upon review, the CWG will decide to move forward with a discussion on the change and then move it to a “draft” status.
 If the feature is considered to become part of the specification, it will be moved to the “recommended” status.
 And if the feature is widely accepted and adopted by the ecosystem, then it will be moved to a “required” status after which it will become part of the core specification.

 All proposals to the specification are submitted as namespaced properties as mentioned in CONTRIBUTIONS.md.
-The working group has the responsibility of reviewing these proposals and classify them accordingly as draft, recommended, required or not-recommended features.
+The working group has the responsibility of reviewing these proposals and classifying them accordingly as draft, recommended, required or not-recommended features.
 Once classified, the WGs must rename the namespace with the appropriate feature stage component after review.

 All development activity on the future specification will be performed as features on a draft branch and merged into this branch.
 Upon release of the future specification, this branch will be merged to master.